dizhang168/reading-flow/README.md

 Add this new section after existing section [6.6.3 The tabindex attribute](https://html.spec.whatwg.org/multipage/interaction.html#the-tabindex-attribute):

-A **reading-flow focus navigation scope** is a [tabindex-ordered focus navigation scope](https://html.spec.whatwg.org/multipage/interaction.html#tabindex-ordered-focus-navigation-scope) where the scope owner is a reading flow container.
+A **reading-flow focus navigation scope** is a [tabindex-ordered focus navigation scope](https://html.spec.whatwg.org/multipage/interaction.html#tabindex-ordered-focus-navigation-scope) where the scope owner is a reading flow owner.

-The **reading flow** for a **reading-flow focus navigation scope** is determined by the container’s [reading-flow](https://drafts.csswg.org/css-display-4/#propdef-reading-flow) value:
+The **reading flow** for a **reading-flow focus navigation scope** is determined by the box tree’s [reading-flow](https://drafts.csswg.org/css-display-4/#propdef-reading-flow) value:

 - For `flex-visual`: the reading flow should be defined by the flex items, sorted in the visual reading flow and taking the writing mode into account.
 - For `flex-flow`: the reading flow should be defined by the flex items, sorted by the CSS ‘flex-flow’ direction.
 - For `grid-rows`: the reading flow should be defined by the grid items, sorted first by their displayed row order, and then by their column order, taking the writing mode into account.
 - For `grid-columns`: the reading flow should be defined by the grid items, sorted first by their displayed column order, and then by their row order, taking the writing mode into account.
 - For `grid-order`: the reading flow should follow the [order-modified document order](https://drafts.csswg.org/css-display-4/#order-modified-document-order).

+Elements with computed CSS values `display: contents`, `position: fixed` and `position: absolute` are not **reading-flow** sorted because they either do not produce a box tree or are removed from the normal reading flow.
+These should be visited after sorted reading flow items, in DOM tree order.

 ## Examples